 Even if you are not able to attend the Committee yourself, a report helps the CA to understand the situation in your part of the country.
 Others may be able to learn from what you have done or alternatively may be able to make useful suggestions.

 Meetings are held in central London on two Saturdays each year, in February and November.
 Reasonable travel expenses are paid by the CA. This enables you to contribute to the national scene and to meet and learn from fellow coaching enthusiasts.

-Finally, help can always be obtained through discussion with the CA Coaching Committee Chairman.
-A strong network of Coaches will lead to the delivery of high quality coaching.
+Finally, help can always be obtained through discussion with the CA Coaching Committee Chair.
+A strong network of Coaches will lead to the delivery of high-quality coaching.
 The CA recognises this and annually recommends a Coach of the Year award for coaching excellence.